 This is one of those blogging myths that I think scares off new bloggers.
 It’s no secret that blogging has become an incredibly popular industry.
 Whether they’re hobby blogs or budding businesses, blogs are pretty mainstream these days.
 Which on one hand is great.
-On the other hand, it seems like they’re more competition than ever.
+On the other hand, it seems like there’s more competition than ever.
 And time and time again I see bloggers told that a certain niche is too saturated and that they should look elsewhere.

 Let’s take fashion blogging, for example.
 Yes, fashion blogging as a niche is pretty darn saturated.
 However, that doesn’t mean there’s not always room for more!
 The key to standing out in a saturated industry is making it darn clear what sets you apart.
 What do you offer that other fashion bloggers don’t?
 Once you narrow that down, the playing field suddenly becomes infinitely clearer.

 While having a ton of blog traffic might make it easier to monetize, your traffic numbers are certainly not the be-all-end-all all of how successful you can be.
 These days, the way bloggers are choosing to monetize their blogs are simply not reliant on having a lot of traffic, but on having engaged traffic and quality content.
 Let’s take a look at a few forms of monetization, and what factors are actually more important than traffic:

 Sponsored Posts: This is a super popular way to monetize a blog.
 And while companies will look at your traffic (and probably won’t consider you if your traffic is below a certain level), they’re equally interested in seeing how good your writing and photography is, how engaged your current audience is, and what your social media engagement and following is like.